 I got to know my kids so much more just by preparing and watching them compete:

 One of the major things I learned is that you cannot make champions.
 THEY ARE BORN!

 For many years I thought that anyone can produce champions if the environment is created accordingly.

-Take for example my older daughter, Cezara: she loves to read, likes quiet times, loves animals and she is very sensitive to see anything suffering (whether it is a plant, animal or human).
+Take for example my older daughter, Cezara: she loves to read, likes quiet times, loves animals, and is very sensitive to see anything suffer (whether it is a plant, animal or human).

-That’s why I decided to not enrol her into any competitions from now on; unless she really wants it to.
+That’s why I decided not to enrol her into any competitions from now on; unless she really wants to.

-On the other hand, Bianca, is outgoing, happy and very vocal (but not with strangers).
-Loves to sing, hates to read and she is very creative in everything she does.
+On the other hand, Bianca is outgoing, happy, and very vocal (but not with strangers).
+Loves to sing, hates to read, and is very creative in everything she does.

 I found that a major characteristic of a “gifted player” is to welcome pressure and competition.